-If you can get testimonials, I would highly recommend adding them to your site.
-But your site isn’t the only place testimonials play a role in you being invited to the table or not.
+I highly recommend adding testimonials to your site if you can get them.
+But your site isn’t the only place testimonials play a role in whether you are invited to the table or not.
 They are available on the web in the form of reviews, endorsements, and recommendations.

 Your potential client is going to check your LinkedIn endorsements, and they might even have a browse on Glassdoor to see if your employees are satisfied with their work environment.

 You don't want to fall at this last hurdle, so make sure everything is easy to find and really sells you as the ONLY option to go with.

 Don’t forget your about page